Our staff will respond to your query promptly and provide detailed information to your questions.

 You will visit a Lapp Village where the day is spent enjoying winter activities.
 The highlight of the day is when each family receives an invite for a private visit to Santa's cabin, travelling through the snowy forest by sleigh.

-This is one of our top-selling Escorted Christmas tours and we suggest putting your family down on the waitlist for the 2020 Departure.
-2020 Dates and Prices will be released approximately January 2020 and it will be sold out from the waitlist.
+This is one of our top-selling Escorted Christmas tours and we suggest putting your family down on the waitlist for the 2021 or 2022 Departure.

 - Private Santa visit by sleigh to his cabin in the woods